Sytten/nexus-shield/README.md

 ### Caching

-- The result of a rule can be cached to maximize performances.
+- The result of a rule can be cached to maximize performance.
 This is important when using generic or partial rules that require access to external data.
 - The caching is **always** scoped to the request

 The plugin offers 3 levels of caching: